davi2206/davi2206.github.io/src/posts/the_forge/TheNovemberProject.md

 Let it also be a deep and heartfelt Thank You, to the people who made this possible.
 My People Lead, my Project Managers and my colleagues who are covering the workload, while I am away.
 This would never have been possible without the great people around me.
 You are all very much appreciated. <br>

-## The projects
+## The Projects
 First off, I'm hoping to improve on myself just a little bit.
 I have hundreds of books that I want to read but with my regular daily routine, they all just sit on a shelf, gathering dust.
 I am planing to get some reading done, and hopefully make it a habit to read more. <br>
 In addition to the mental self improvement, I am hoping to start exercising.
-Not mch, and not to get completely ripped.
+Not much, and not to get completely ripped.
 But a half hour walk, or a few minutes strengthening my core, will go a long way.
 I am hoping to also make this a habit.
 20-30 minutes every day, will be a big improvement.
 I try to refer to it as "Mandatory Physical Self Improvement", as that emphasizes the importance of getting off my ass, instead of growing roots on my couch.
 (And it also sounds cool)

 ### Businesses
 **Books**<br>
 As I mentioned I have hundreds of books.
 Most of which I have gotten i bulk from people.
 This means some of them are duplicates, or just books I will never read.
 Those need to be sold or given away.
 I am planing to upload them to Vinted and maybe Facebook Marketplace, to get rid of them.
 That way they don't go to waste, and I make a small dollar from them.
 Alternatively they can be given away to family, friends or goodwill.

-**Side hustle**<br>
+**Side Hustle**<br>
 Over the last few years I have been looking at options for starting a side hustle, to make a little extra on the side.
 One thing I may want to try is to create printable designs and sell the digital files.
 I have several ideas for Zines and posters, that might work.
 I am considering using Etsy, or similar platforms, to sell the products. <br>
 The goal is to have at least a handful of designs for sale, and hopefully make a few sales.
 I don't expect this to make me rich, but if I can make a profit of any kind, that will be amazing.

 ### Writing
-**Website content** <br>
+**Website Content** <br>
 I have set up this website, but it needs content.
 I have a whole list of posts, articles and projects I want to present here.
 And now I have the time to write them as well.
 The plan is to write and schedule at least 3-4 posts pr. week.
 By the end of the month, I should have 15-20 posts ready for the site.
 They will not all be live at that time, as I will schedule them to be posted over several months, which will give me great peace, knowing the site will be somewhat active for the rest of the year, and maybe even longer.
 I don't plan on having a strict posting schedule after that.
 Instead I will be trying to write posts, when I have something I feel like sharing, and hopefully the content here will be evergreen enough that people enjoy it, even when there is nothing new for a few weeks or even months. <br>
 But for now, for the November project, I will be working on filling the site with content, so it has a solid base, to live its own life for a while.